khmarbaise/octopress/source/_posts/2015/04/2015-04-15-apache-maven-verifier-plugin-version-1-dot-1-released.md

 Improvements:

- * [MVERIFIER-15] - Upgrade to Maven 2.2.1 compatiblity
+ * {% ajl MVERIFIER-15 %} - Upgrade to Maven 2.2.1 compatiblity
- * [MVERIFIER-16] - Change execution of goals cause currently the integration tests running twice
+ * {% ajl MVERIFIER-16 %} - Change execution of goals cause currently the integration tests running twice

 New Feature:

- * [MVERIFIER-10] - Print the absolute path to the input file when verification fails
+ * {% ajl MVERIFIER-10 %} - Print the absolute path to the input file when verification fails

 Task:

- * [MVERIFIER-13] - use maven-plugin-tools' java 5 annotations
+ * {% ajl MVERIFIER-13 %} - use maven-plugin-tools' java 5 annotations

 Enjoy,